aydos/ban_attacker_ip/README.md

 # ban_attacker_ip

-Add attackers ip to firewall.
-Remove after a time passed.
+Get the ssh login attackers ips and add them to firewall.
+Each attack banned for five minutes.
+So if an ip do more attacks, it will be baned (five * attack count) minutes.

-For Centos
+It's works on Centos 7.

 # Usage